Kent County League: League history

 In 2013 the league restructured, not only returning to an Eastern and Western Division One, but added two regional Division Three leagues (a renaming of the existing two Reserve Divisions); additionally Premier Division clubs were mandated to ensure, by the end of the 2013-14 season, that their facilities met FA Step 7 grade standard or face relegation.
 From 2016 the East divisions were renamed the Central & East divisions.
 In 2023 the Central & East Division Three was discontinued however the number of divisions remained constant as the Central & East Division Two was divided into separate Central and East divisions.
 The Division Three West division was discontinued in 2024 and from the 2024-25 season the separate East and West cup competitions for the division two level clubs were discontinued and replaced by a single competition, the Leckie Family Cup.
+With effect from the 2026-27 the league reduced to five divisions with the Division Two Central and Division Two East amalgamated into a single combined Division Two Central & East.

 Promotion and relegation

 Prior to 1984 the existence of Senior Divisions (which included stronger non-senior clubs) had inhibited annual merit based promotion into these top divisions; either ballots of the division's clubs generally decided to maintain the status quo rather than vote out existing clubs, or the no relegation status of the senior clubs maintained their position in the divisions.
 From 1984 promotion rules were established (which limited the no relegation protection to reserve sides of clubs in higher ranked leagues) and in 1993 the adoption of a single joint Premier Division created a pathway for progressive clubs to move through the regional divisions and into the Kent County League's top Premier Division and further up the Football pyramid.

 The Kent County League had become a feeder to the Kent League in the mid 1990s but few clubs had taken the step up and none were relegated downwards on footballing merit.
 The trickle of clubs taking promotion gained pace in the 2000s however there was a gap in the National League System between the Kent County League, at notional step 7, and the Kent League at step 5.
 This was rectified in 2011 with the founding, primarily with clubs from the Kent County League, of the step 6 Kent Invicta League.
 The Kent County League then became a Regional Feeder League into this new league and its successor (following amalgamation), Division One of the Southern Counties East League.

 The feeder leagues for the Kent County League itself are smaller district leagues, these being the Ashford and District League, Bromley and South London Football League, Canterbury & District League, Rochester & District League and Sevenoaks & District League.